prooph/common/README.md

 Common classes shared between prooph components

+Due to a bug in PHP 7.1.3 this library is not compatible with that specific php version.

 ## Note about versions

 The 4.0 release is only for the newer prooph-components (event-store v7, service-bus v6, and so on).
 If you are using